 If they like the drip, they’ll go deeper and find your product page that gives them more information about your product – that’s the sip.

-If you break your offering into bite-sized categories and you communicate it using the Drip, Sip, Drink, process, it’ll be much easier for customers to understand what you’re offering, why it’s important, and how to buy it.
+Suppose you break your offering into bite-sized categories and communicate it using the Drip, Sip, Drink process.
+In that case, it’ll be much easier for customers to understand what you’re offering, why it’s essential, and how to buy it.

 3. Your website is confusing

 As business owners, we think we’re being clear.
-But in reality, we have tunnel vision.
+But in reality, we’re being precise.
+We have tunnel vision.
 We only see what’s right in front of us.

-This is why fixing the first two problems we talked about is so important.
-If all you do is talk about yourself and your business and you bombard your customers with information, they’re going to be confused and leave.
+This is why fixing our first two problems is so important.
+If all you do is talk about yourself and your business and bombard your customers with information, they will be confused and leave.

 There are a few studies that show how our brain does one of two things when it receives new information:

 It either makes sense of it by turning it into a story or, if it can’t make sense of it, it ignores it.

 You don’t want customers doing either of those things on your website: zoning out or ignoring everything you have to say.